 - Great for catching large quantities of flounder

-- Works well as a teaser or trailer lure
+- It works well as a teaser or trailer lure

 6. Sea Striker Squid Rig